fabienmorgan/mlops_project2/build_docker_images/readme.md

 ### Build image

 If you have set up everything until now, you are ready to build the image.
-To do this, just run the following command in the path of the project, or replace the `.` part at the end with the path to the [Dockerfile](Dockerfile).
+To do this, just run the command down below in the path of the project, or replace the `.` part at the end with the path to the [Dockerfile](Dockerfile).
 The name of the container in the example is project_2, but this can also be replaced with your preferred name(but if you change the name you will need to replace the image name in all examples down below).
 `docker build -t project_2 . `

 ### Run container